The best wine bars in Porto

 Cave do Bon Vivant is one of the few wine bars in Porto that is not located in the city center or other tourist areas, such as Ribeira.
 Instead, it is located at the beginning of the pedestrian area of Rua de Santa Catarina, a quieter area.

 But there are more reasons that made A Cave do Bon Vivant one of the most popular spots among locals and tourists alike: the excellent selection of natural wines, the fact that the owner is super knowledgeable about them (and can therefore make you the right recommendations).
-In addition, it serves delicious world food, such as Italian arancini, tuna gravlax and tartare.
+In addition, it serves delicious world food.

 Great food, great wines and great ambiance – what else do you need in life?!